jmlepisto/qimg/README.md

 Qimg takes advantage of Linux framebuffer to simply draw out the images as raw pixels on the screen - no tricks, treats or windowing contexts included.

 #### Why?
-Mostly, for fun.
-Though I've sincerely had a few occansions where it would've been nice to inspect some images and the only access to the system was via direct terminal.
+Mostly for fun but I've had a few occasions on some terminal-only systems where it would've been nice to view images and I found most of the existing solutions too complex and heavyweight for such a simple task.

 #### Cool, how do I use Qimg?
 `qimg -h` will teach you the basics.
 There aren't any fancy features (yet) so basic usage is `qimg [option]... input...`.